Temporary greens are generally only used when a penetrating, deep frost is thawing from the ground.

-If the fog comes down once play has already commenced, the claxon should be sounded and the course closed until visibility improves.
-Greenstaff will monitor this situation when on site during the week days, but at all other times e.g. weekends after greenstaff have left site, this should be monitored by the Golf Office/starter.
+If the fog comes down once play has already commenced, the claxon should be sounded, and the course closed until visibility improves.
+Greenstaff will monitor this situation when on-site, but at all other times e.g. weekends after Greenstaff has left, this should be monitored by the Proshop staff.

-The course will be closed if it is deemed unplayable or unsafe due to wet conditions.
-The responsibility for this lies with the Greenstaff and their decision is final.
-We will always endeavour to have as much of the course open and in play as possible, even if it means closing individual holes, or playing just the back 9 for instance.
-The course will be inspected on a daily basis and the pro shop will be informed and website updated as soon as a decision is reached.
+The course will be closed if it is deemed unplayable or unsafe due to weather conditions.
+The main responsibility for this lies with the Greenstaff and their decision is final.
+We always endeavor to have as much of the course open and in play as possible, even if it means closing individual holes, or playing just the back 9 for instance.
+The course will be inspected daily, and the pro shop will be informed as soon as a decision is reached.

 This is a generalised policy that will be adhered to as closely as possible, but it doesn’t cover all eventualities and there may be certain circumstances when we need to deviate from the stated procedures.

-Utopian Points Policy
+Greenfee Refund Policy & Utopian Points Policy

 Members using Utopian points will be refunded points if the round is lost before play begins and if it is curtailed during the round will be reimbursed for 9 holes.
-If some holes are closed, then the staff on duty in the pro shop may use their discretion in whether to charge for 18 holes of points or 9 holes of points.
+If some holes are closed, then the staff on duty in the shop may use their discretion in whether to charge for 18 holes of points or 9 holes of points.